 commands to move data between tables.

-Note: ALTER PARTITION commands only work if the two tables have identical structure: same columns and ORDER BY/PARTITION BY.
+Note: ATTACH PARTITION commands only work if the two tables have identical structure: same columns and ORDER BY/PARTITION BY.
 It works by creating hard links between partitions, so the operation does not require any extra disk space until merges happen.

 Thus it's important to stop ingesting new data and merges during this operation.

 PostHog needed to implement this kind of operation to move to a sharded schema:

 PARTITION BY affects how data is stored on disk and requires rewriting this data.